Hypnrr/vps-maker-bot-/README.md

 ``CAN INSTALL ALL THINGS`` REAL VPS
 ``EASY TO SETUP``
-``NODE AUTO DELETION`` IF YOUR VPS GET FULLED STORAGE WITH ALL SSH VPS THEN IT WILL DELETE ALL VPS BTW IF YOU INDEED THEN DM @notlol95
+``NODE AUTO DELETION`` IF YOUR VPS GET FULLED STORAGE WITH ALL SSH VPS THEN IT WILL DELETE ALL VPS BTW IF YOU INDEED THEN DM @chearing
 ``CPU&GPU CRYPTO AUTOBAN`` IT CAN BAN ALL CRYPTO IF YOU ENABLE ``anti.sh`` ``MORE COMMAND AND PACKAGE ADDING SOON``